MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/rso-overview.md

 - **Improve customer satisfaction**: Improving efficiency drives more predictable arrival and completion times and seamlessly schedules technicians for urgent situations.

-- **Efficient technicians**: Fitting more appointments into working hours drives revenue and reduces overtime costs.
+- **Improve technician efficiencies**: Fitting more appointments into working hours drives revenue and reduces overtime costs.
 Matching work orders and technician skills reduces inefficient time allocation.

 - **Minimize travel time**: Ensuring your technicians are taking the shortest possible route with turn-by-turn directions reduces fuel consumption and wear and tear on vehicles.
 Savings likely surpass the cost of the add-in licenses.